joverandout/joverandout/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on [a Web-API in Haskell using the Servant library](https://github.com/joverandout/Haskell-Servant-API)
-- 🌱 I’m currently learning how to build dependable login systems in functional programming languages
+- 🌱 I’m currently learning how to build dependable login systems in purely functional programming languages
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/joe-moore-2b79b01ba/) and [Email](mailto:joverandout@gmail.com)